Characterizations of graph classes via convex geometries: a survey: Other convexities

-Conversely, consider that $G$ is a forest.
-As $G$ is $K_3$-free, the triangle path convexity and the monophonic convexity are identical in $G$.
-Since $G$ is a forest, $G$ is a chordal graph, which means, by Theorem~\ref{the:monophonic}, that $G$ is a convex geometry in both monophonic and triangle path convexities. \end{proof}
+Conversely, suppose that $G$ is a forest.
+As $G$ is $K_3$-free, the triangle path and the monophonic convexities of $G$ are identical.
+Since $G$ is a forest, $G$ is a chordal graph, which means, by Theorem~\ref{the:monophonic}, that both the monophonic and triangle path convexities of $G$ are convex geometries. \end{proof}